Dangerous or Venomous Snakes

 The Eastern brown lifespan in wild is unknown but in captivity they can live for as long as 7 to 10 years.

-01 Inland Taipan
+01 Inland Taipan (Dangerous Snakes)

 Inland Taipan is a highly venomous snake found from Australia to the southern edge of New Guinea.
 These snakes range in color from gray to beige and dark brown to pale brown.
 Some taipan change their colors according to seasons.
 Light colored body prevents overheating of inland taipan during the summer, while dark colored skin ensures accumulation of the heat during winter.